 Through innovation and careful planning, TPAs have led the way in making cost-effective group employee benefit coverage available to all types of organizations…even the smallest employers.

 TPA clients include every size and format of employment, including:

 Your account information is important and should be available to you anytime from anywhere.
 CPR provides registered clients easy and secure access to their account information 24/7, with real-time account updates, claims and benefit information, billing statements, reports, and more.

 The TPA industry has helped shape and implement accurate compliance with a host of new government requirements.
 Every year more than 1,000 new laws, regulations, technical decisions, opinions, court cases, interpretations, and other rulings from about 300 government entities are put into place that employers, plans and/or administrators must obey.
 Only about 33 percent are adequately announced or explained by the government or technical trade press.
 And unfortunately, only approximately one percent of all requirements are provided with formal, comprehensive guidance on how to comply.

-Contributing to the growth of the TPA market and the Society of Professional Benefit Administrators (SPBA) membership is the desire of plans and employers to ensure that the professionals well-versed in these government requirements are those who are handling their employee benefit plans.
-SPBA members take great pride in the role they have played in spreading coverage for workers and smoothing the often bumpy road of government legislation and regulation.
+Contributing to the growth of the TPA market and the Health Care Administrators Association (HCAA) along with the Texas Association of Benefit Administrators (TABA) is the desire of plans and employers to ensure that the professionals well-versed in these government requirements are those who are handling their employee benefit plans.
+HCAA and TABA members take great pride in the role they have played in spreading coverage for workers and smoothing the often bumpy road of government legislation and regulation.